KalimsCodingWonderland/ByrdGlacierGStatsMCMCAnalysis/README.md

 # Byrd Glacier: Geostatistical MCMC Bed Topography

-> 🧊❄️ Mapping a rough, mass-conserving bed for one of Antarctica’s fastest outlet glaciers using Sequential Gaussian Simulation + Markov Chain Monte Carlo.
+> 🧊❄️ What does the bed of one of Antarctica’s fastest glaciers look like?

----
+> This repo tries to **x-ray Byrd Glacier’s hidden landscape** by fusing satellites, radar, and geostatistics into one mass-conserving picture of the bed. 🛰️📡📉

 ## 1. Project overview

-This repository implements a full **geostatistical Markov Chain Monte Carlo (MCMC)** workflow to infer bed topography beneath **Byrd Glacier**, a fast-flowing outlet that drains grounded ice into the **Ross Ice Shelf** via the **Transantarctic Mountains**.
+This repository implements a full **geostatistical Markov Chain Monte Carlo (MCMC)** workflow to infer bed topography beneath **Byrd Glacier** ⛰️, a fast-flowing outlet that threads through the **Transantarctic Mountains** and drains grounded ice into the **Ross Ice Shelf** 🧊.

+On a **500 m grid** we:

+- stitch together **big Antarctic data products**
+  → 🌍 Bedmap3, 🧮 BedMachine, 🧊 MEaSUREs velocity, 🌨️ RACMO SMB, 📉 ITS_LIVE dh/dt
+- blend in **radar-derived thickness points** 🎯
+- and then use **Sequential Gaussian Simulation (SGS)** 🎲 + **MCMC** 🔁
+  to search for bed realizations that are:
+  - **physically consistent** (low mass-conservation residuals in the fast trunk) ⚖️
+  - **glaciologically rough** (realistic troughs, ridges, and outlets) 🌊⛰️

+Think of it as:

+> **“Start from a geostatistical prior → push it toward a physically consistent, mass-conserving bed while keeping it rough.”** 🧩🧊

 The goals are to: